aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/extendedattributedefinition/createextendedattribute/_index.md

 ---
-title: CreateExtendedAttribute
+title: ExtendedAttributeDefinition.CreateExtendedAttribute
 second_title: Aspose.Tasks for .NET API Reference
-description: Creates a new extended attribute with the field ID which equals to this objects field ID value.
+description: ExtendedAttributeDefinition method.
+Creates a new extended attribute with the field ID which equals to this objects field ID value
 type: docs
 weight: 300
 url: /net/aspose.tasks/extendedattributedefinition/createextendedattribute/